 2. Suffering opens doors to share Christ

 How did you come to Christ?
 I bet it wasn’t because you were having a grand ol’ time!
 Most likely, there was a point of crisis or need that made you bend your knee to the One greater than you.
-In fact, you were probably suffering in pain.
+In fact, you were probably suffering from pain.

 Fortunately, our brokenness is the very thing that creates a beautiful testimony and, by the way, the greatest way to share Christ.